Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 Note two formulas:

 1. Information is additive, and we may decompose the KLD as the KLD over the marginal and the expected conditional KLD w.r.t. the variable considered in the marginal.
-The optimization can be done disjoint if marginal and conditional marginal depend upon disjoint parameter-sets.
+The optimization can be made disjoint if marginal and conditional marginal depend upon disjoint parameter-sets.
+See the Wikipedia entry on [conditional relative entropy](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence#Principle_of_minimum_discrimination_information)

 $$
 D_{KL}(P(x, y) \parallel Q(x, y)) = D_{KL}(P(y) \parallel Q(y)) + E_{P(y)}\left[D_{KL}(P(x | y) \parallel Q(x | y))\right]